Hernia Repair in Los Angeles: Treatments & Top-Rated Surgeons

 What are the different types of hernias?

-• Hiatal hernias: Develops when the top of the stomach pushes up through the diaphragm muscle.
+Develops when the top of the stomach pushes up through the diaphragm muscle (muscle separating chest and abdomen).

-• Inguinal hernias: An inguinal hernia develops when tissue — often a part of the intestine — pushes through a weak spot in the abdominal muscles.
+An inguinal hernia is the most common type of heria.
+It develops when tissue — often a part of the intestine — pushes through a weak spot in the abdominal muscles.

-• Spigelian Hernia: a relatively rare hernia, it usually develops after age 50, primarily in men.
-The cause is usually a weakening of the abdominal wall, trauma, or prolonged physical stress
+A relatively rare hernia, it usually develops after age 50, primarily in men.
+The cause is usually a weakening of the abdominal wall, trauma, or prolonged physical stress.

-Most hernias cause a noticeable bulge that disappears when you lie down.
+Most hernias cause a noticeable bulge that disappears when you lie down, but it’s important to remember that not everyone with a hernia will experience them.
 Hernias may be painful when you bend over, lift a heavy object, cough, or laugh.
 Otherwise, you may experience a dull ache, an increase in the size of the bulge over time, or the feeling that you’re full.

 Hiatal hernias are an exception – they usually don’t cause a bulge.
 Instead, they cause symptoms such as heartburn, indigestion, bloating, fullness, difficulty swallowing, and chest pain.